2025 Special Emphasis Series

 Pam will be discussing the science of climate change in Alaska—and beyond.
 She will walk through the state of climate science in relation to global, regional, and local trends and highlight why a temperature increase of just a few degrees matters in a place dominated by snow and ice.
 She’ll also share stories from the field, including encounters with muskox, bears, and porcupines.
 She’ll highlight some interesting Alaska weather facts, share a few personal stories about collecting data in a time of rapid change, and take you on a photo journey to a remote Arctic mountain pass with unbelievably cold wind chill temperatures.

-Ronn & Marketa Murray are a husband and wife team, both in life and in business.
-They share a passion for many things, including photography, Northern Lights, nature, travel, and their dogs.
+Ronn and Marketa are a husband and wife team, both in life and in business.
+They share a passion for many things, including photography, Northern Lights, nature, travel, their wonderful dogs.
+Ronn fell in love with photography in 2007 while working over the summer in California

-Ronn fell in love with photography in 2007 while working over the summer in California to pay his way through college.
+to pay his way through college.
 Later that year, he moved to Anchorage, Alaska, to follow his dream of becoming a professional photographer.
 It was then that he captured his first image of the Northern Lights and became entranced by their magic spell.

 Marketa was born and raised in the Czech Republic.
 In 2002, she moved to Iceland and went on to manage TGI Fridays for several years.
 During that time she fell in love with the night sky, the Aurora, the beautiful Icelandic landscapes and photography.
-In 2011, she ventured to Alaska, where the two met and fell in love chasing the Aurora together.
-They were married a year later, beneath the majestic Aurora Borealis and have been “chasing the lights” together, ever since.
+She found that venturing out into the calm, cold, dark nights to photograph the Northern Lights was an excellent escape from the hustle and bustle of the busy restaurant.

 Emphasis